tadarsh/deep_q_rl/README.md

 Includes additional options for sharing upto 3 levels.
 Usage:
---trained-nn-share for specifying a trained pkl file --depth-share for specifying the level of weight sharing.
+--trained-nn-share for specifying a trained pkl file --share-layers for specifying the layers to be shared.
+It should be a numeric string.
 1 indicates initializing the new network with weights from the first convolutional layer of the trained network.
-Similarly, 2 initializes both the convolutional layers.
+Similarly, 2 initializes the second convolutional layers.
-3 initializes both convolutional layers and the fully connected layer.
+3 initializes the fully connected layer.

+for example:
+`$ python ale_run.py --trained-nn-share <nn-file.pkl> --share-layers 13`

+will share the first convolutional layer and the fully connected layer from the network in nn-file.pkl to the current network.

 Modified by:
 Adarsh Tadimari